ablwr/ablwr.github.io/_posts/2017-12-19-2017-reflection-and-2018-goals.md

 - Speaking on the technical details of web archiving at NEA/ART
 - Workshopping a/v analysis tools at ARCH2018 in D.C.

+And potentially a few more.
 Maybe after this first-quarter marathon, I will come back with a goals list with "less conferences!" at the top.